Personal Injury: Motor Vehicle Defects

 If recall laws are not followed, motor vehicle defects can cause devastating personal injuries.
-The Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) has the authority to issue federal safety standards and require manufacturers to recall defective vehicles that don’t make the grade.
+The Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) has the authority to issue federal safety standards and require manufacturers to recall defective vehicles that don’t meet their standards.
 Most often, manufacturers voluntarily recall and replace their defective motor vehicles and auto parts, and provide compensation or repair service to correct the issue.
 In addition, they are mandated to notify the NHTSA.
-According to the agency, since 1995 there have been 11,065 recalls affecting 437 million vehicles, 37 million child safety seats recalled, and 33 million tires recalled.
+According to the agency, since 1993 there have been 46 million tires recalled, 66 million vehicles recalled, and 42 million child seats recalled.

 If you have been hurt due to a defective motor vehicle or auto part, or if you lost a family member to this kind of tragedy, you have a right to be compensated for your medical and financial damages, as well as for your psychological trauma.
-The attorneys at Lemberg Law have the experience to take unscrupulous manufacturers to task.
+The attorneys at Lemberg & Associates have the experience to take the unscrupulous manufacturers to task.
 Our attorneys are devoted to obtaining justice for you, and ensuring that these defective, unsafe vehicles are removed from the road, so the same thing won’t happen to anyone else.
 Simply complete the form to the right for a free case evaluation.